samoylenkodmitry/Linux-AI-Assistant-scripts/README.md

 # Linux-AI-Assistant-scripts
-This is my custom scripts to use Whisper / OpenAI by keyboard shortcuts and voice input.
+These are my custom scripts used to interact with Whisper / OpenAI through keyboard shortcuts and voice input.

-I am using ArchLinux, xfce Keyboard setting to do the binding.
+I am using ArchLinux and the xfce Keyboard settings for key bindings.

 ## Listen to me
-`voice.sh` to `F2` - activates the voice recording.
-After it is stopped by the other script, it sends a `wav` file to the `whisper.cpp`
+`voice.sh` bound to `F2` - activates voice recording.
+Once stopped by the other script, it sends a `wav` file to `whisper.cpp`.

-`stop_voice.py` to `F4` - stops the voice recording (by using Linux pipe)
+`stop_voice.py` bound to `F4` - stops voice recording (uses Linux pipe).

-`voice_tr.sh` to `F3` - same voice recording, but with more capabale model.
-I use it for translations.
+`voice_tr.sh` bound to `F3` - same voice recording, but with a more capable model.
+Used for translations.

 This is how it works for me:
 ![voice](https://github.com/samoylenkodmitry/Linux-AI-Assistant-scripts/assets/2128250/92d269e3-fd73-4c28-9370-0097bc0a9673)

 ## Answer to me

-`process_clipboard.sh` to `F1` - sends the current selected text to ChatGPT [aichat project](https://github.com/sigoden/aichat)
+`process_clipboard.sh` bound to `F1` - sends the currently selected text to the ChatGPT [aichat project](https://github.com/sigoden/aichat).

 This is how it works:
 ![selected_text](https://github.com/samoylenkodmitry/Linux-AI-Assistant-scripts/assets/2128250/620b34ff-3439-4348-90d4-422c9d237523)

-`notify_history.sh` this is just for reading the notification history, because all the output got here.
-I bind it to shortcut in a tray.
+`notify_history.sh` is used to read the notification history.
+It is bound to a shortcut in the system tray.

 ## You will need to install

-`aichat` - as said before
+`aichat` - as mentioned previously

 `dunst`, `zenity` - for notifications